-Rudolf Steiner (1861-1925) was born in the small village of Kraljevec, Austro-Hungarian Empire (now in Croatia), where he grew up.
+Rudolf Steiner (b.
+Rudolf Joseph Lorenz Steiner, 1861-1925) was born in the small village of Kraljevec, Austro-Hungarian Empire (now in Croatia), where he grew up.
 As a young man, he lived in Weimar and Berlin, where he became a well-published scientific, literary, and philosophical scholar, known especially for his work with Goethe's scientific writings.
-At the beginning of the twentieth century, he began to develop his early philosophical principles into an approach to systematic research into psychological and spiritual phenomena.
-Formally beginning his spiritual teaching career under the auspices of the Theosophical Society, Steiner came to use the term Anthroposophy (and spiritual science) for his philosophy, spiritual research, and findings.
-The influence of Steiner's multifaceted genius has led to innovative and holistic approaches in medicine, various therapies, philosophy, religious renewal, Waldorf education, education for special needs, threefold economics, biodynamic agriculture, Goethean science, architecture, and the arts of drama, speech, and eurythmy.
-In 1924, Rudolf Steiner founded the General Anthroposophical Society, which today has branches throughout the world.
-He died in Dornach, Switzerland.
+Steiner termed his spiritual philosophy anthroposophy, meaning "wisdom of the human being."
+As an exceptionally developed seer, he based his work on direct knowledge and perception of spiritual dimensions.
+He initiated a modern, universal "spiritual science" that is accessible to anyone willing to exercise clear and unbiased thinking.
+From his spiritual investigations, Steiner provided suggestions for the renewal of numerous activities, including education (general and for special needs), agriculture, medicine, economics, architecture, science, philosophy, Christianity, and the arts.
+There are currently thousands of schools, clinics, farms, and initiatives in other fields that involve practical work based on the principles Steiner developed.
+His many published works feature his research into the spiritual nature of human beings, the evolution of the world and humanity, and methods for personal development.
+He wrote some thirty books and delivered more than six thousand lectures throughout much of Europe.
+In 1924, Steiner founded the General Anthroposophical Society, which today has branches around the world.
 Olin D. Wannamaker (1875-1974) was born in Bamberg, South Carolina in the aftermath of the Civil War.
 One of eleven children, he received an M.A. at Vanderbilt University in Nashville and completed a year of postgraduate work at Harvard, focusing on philosophy and German and Greek languages.
 Having accepted an educational post in China, in 1902 he founded a high school near Canton that eventually became a university.
 He also oversaw the construction of roads and bridges while in China.
 He soon met and married Katherine Hume.
 A year later, they returned to the U.S., where he joined the faculty of the Auburn Polytechnic Institute in 1912.
 During World War I, he edited a newspaper for American soldiers in Italy, where he and his family lived for several years.
 In the Early 1920s, he became interested in Anthroposophy and joined the Society in 1923, enrolling is daughter of eleven in a Waldorf school and moved to Dornach, Switzerland.
 Olin Wannamaker soon became involved in the spiritual life at the Goetheanum, publishing the American Newsletter.
 After returning to the U.S., he served as chair of the Anthroposophical Society in America from 1958 to 1962.
 After a busy period of lecturing and writing, he died on Easter Sunday at the age of 98.

 ![]() |